m0ose/asx/docs/Model.md

 Class Model coordinates the AgentSets and the Renderer into a traditional ABM.
 It imports most of the AgentScript Modules to do so!

-A typical model creates a subclass of Model, which overrides three abstract methods:
+A typical model creates a subclass of class Model, which overrides two abstract methods:
-* `startup()`: An [async function](https://hackernoon.com/6-reasons-why-javascripts-async-await-blows-promises-away-tutorial-c7ec10518dd9) used for loading resources, using [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises), just once for the model.
-For example, you may load images, files, data etc here without having to manage the associated Promises used to fetch them.
-Our util.js module has several functions creating Promises for you.
-* `setup()`: A method called each time you `reset()` your model.
-For example, you might `stop()` your model, change the `setup()` method, and then restart using `reset()` it with new behavior, without reloading the page.
+* `setup()`: A method called to initialize your model.
 * `step()`: A method called every "tick" of the model's animator to advance its logic/state in time.

 ## Statics